morgankenyon/tinyfs/README.md

 This is still alpha software, bugs are to be expected.
 The more complex the code, the more likely it will break.

 By day I mainly program in C#, so I won't claim this library is optimized or error free.
 I mainly undertook this as a learning opportunity.
-There are currently no longer term plans for what this project will look like moving forward.
+There are currently no concrete plans for what this project will look like moving forward.

 Feel free to raise an issue if you see something could be improved.

 ## Supported Syntax

+Below lists the following language features that are supported.

 The easier a language construct is able to be mapped into WebAssembly the more likely it is to be implemented.
-I don't currently have any long term plans on what I'm planning on doing with this project.

-Below lists the following language features that are supported.

 > Please see the [examples](./examples/) folder for examples of compileable F# syntax that is ready to be used.